art-from-the-machine/Mantella/README.md

 The Mantella files can be downloaded from [Nexus Mods](https://www.nexusmods.com/skyrimspecialedition/mods/98631).

 #### Mantella Software
-Extract this folder somewhere convenient to you.
+Extract this folder somewhere convenient to you (if you need some inspiration, I have it stored in Documents).

 #### Mantella Spell
 This file can be installed in the same way as other mods with your mod manager.